 - Lightweight fabric, organic cotton

-- Multi-colored pink and white floral pattern rotary printed using organically certified dyes
+- White background with a multi-colored pink floral pattern rotary printed using organically certified dyes

 - Balloon sleeves and elastic wrists

 - Slightly shirred waist and back to allow for more fluidity throughout the dress

 Unlined and slightly sheer, we recommend pairing with one of our Flora Slips for additional coverage